LGBTQ people in science: History of LGBT people in science

-Sally Ride was an astrophysicist known for being the first woman in space.
+Sally Ride was an astrophysicist known for being the first American woman in space.
 She developed a foundation in her name dedicated to improving science education, particularly for young girls.
 After she died, it was announced that she and Tam O'Shaughnessy, who she had lived with for 27 years, were partners.
 This made Ride the first LGBT astronaut as well.